input-output-hk/didcomm-v2-mediator-test-suite/README.md

 1. `recipient.host` is set to `host.docker.internal` by default to allow running tests VS the Docker containers.
 You could change this to `localhost` if you're working with the mediator and recipient available at the host network.
 2. `recipient.port` is set to `9999` by default to avoid conflicts with other services running on the host machine.
-3. `mediator.url` is set to `http://localhost:8080` by default, please, change it to the actual mediator URL.
+3. `mediator.did` is mandatory parameter.
+Please, set it to the actual mediator DID and make sure its service endpoint is correctly set inside Peer DID services.
-4. `mediator.did` is optional parameter.
-If not set, then the test suite will try to use `mediator.invitation_endpoint` to set to `mediator.did` if it is not explicitly set.

 ## Tools